Table of Contents

 pandas.core.frame.DataFrame

-The following code shows how to create a new DataFrame using one column from the old DataFrame:
+The following code shows how to create a new DataFrame using only the ‘points’ column from the original data, verifying that the output maintains the DataFrame type:

 #create new DataFrame from existing DataFrame